 Thank you to all who were able to attend!

-2024 State Science & Technology Fair of Iowa – April 4 & 5
+CNDE hosted lab tours during the 2024 State Science & Technology Fair of Iowa on April 4

 CNDE participated in this year’s 2024 State Science & Technology Fair of Iowa on April 4 and 5.
 This two-day fair, organized by Iowa State University Extension and Outreach, was for students in grades 6 – 12 and provided a space to showcase their research projects.
 Students also got the chance to meet with professionals in all areas of science and technology.